brugal/q3vm/README.md

     ...
     0xf1f23 **buffer bx  ; pointer to pointer

+If both pointer and array declarations are used the result will be an array of pointers.
+Ex:

+    0xab922 *int[128] elements  ; elements[n] == *int

 Template and member names can't contain spaces or start with a digit, '+', or '-'.
 Template names can't match basic type names or 'void'.

-Basic types are: byte, char, uchar, short, ushort, int, uint, and float.
-Note that messages regarding dereferencing use '.' and '->' notation.
+Basic types are:

+      byte, char, uchar, short, ushort, int, uint, float

+Note that messages regarding dereferencing use '.' and '->' notation appended to the symbol name.
 Pointer and array declaractions can't contain spaces.
 Template opening and closing braces need to be the first and single character in a line.